Noah C. McFarland

-Noah C. McFarland (April 23, 1822 – April 26, 1897) was a state senator in multiple U.S. states and was Commissioner of the federal General Land Office from 1881 to 1885.
+Noah C. McFarland (April 23, 1822 – April 26, 1897) was a state senator in multiple U.S. states and was Commissioner of the United States General Land Office from 1881 to 1885.

 Biography

 Noah C. McFarland was born in Washington County, Pennsylvania in 1822.
 He attended Washington College as a member of the class of 1844, but did not graduate.
 He moved to Bucyrus, Ohio in 1846, studied law, and was admitted to the bar.
 He moved to Hamilton, Ohio and practiced law; his house in Hamilton is still standing and has been named a historic site.

 McFarland was elected to the Ohio State Senate in 1865.
 He then moved to Topeka, Kansas in 1870.
 He was elected to the Kansas State Senate, and was twice appointed a regent of the University of Kansas.

-In 1881, McFarland was appointed Commissioner of the General Land Office, and served until 1885.
+In 1881, McFarland was appointed Commissioner of the United States General Land Office, and served until 1885.

 McFarland died at the Copeland Hotel, Topeka, Kansas on April 26, 1897.